OlvynChuru/High-Power-Baldurs-Gate/HighPower/HighPowerReadme.txt

 One of the main features of assassins is the fact that their backstab multiplier keeps increasing after 5x.
 However, since they don't get to 6x or 7x until BG2, this feature is completely meaningless in BG1.
 This component allows assassins to become noticably better at backstabbing than a normal thief even in BG1.
 It makes it so that assassins get a multiplier bonus every three levels after 1, rather than than every four levels after 1.

-- Make bard songs improve earlier

-In BG1, bards are stuck with the same song for the whole game.
-It would be nice for the song to improve faster.
-This makes it so that the jester, skald and unkitted bard songs improve at levels 5 and 10, rather than at levels 15 and 20.

 - Improve Wizard Slayers

 This component does two things: it changes the progressive Magic Resistance gain to +5% per level (so it becomes noticable even in BG1) and makes the on-hit spell failure effect offer a Save vs. Breath at -10.

-- Improve Stalkers

-This component allows the Stalker to use their three special abilities at level 6 instead of level 12, and it makes them innate abilities rather than spells.
-Without this component, a Stalker does not get those abilities at all in BG1.

-- Improve Beast Masters

-The main ability of a Beast Master (which they sacrifice SO MUCH for) is the ability to summon animals.
-However, they can't summon any animals until level 8.
-This component lets them summon animals right from the start of the game.
-The Beast Master is given innate Animal Summoning abilities as he/she gains levels, as shown:

-- 1st level: Can cast Animal Summoning I as an innate ability once per day.
-- 2nd level: Can cast Animal Summoning I an additional time per day.
-- 4th level: Can cast Animal Summoning II as an innate ability once per day.
-- 6nd level: Can cast Animal Summoning II an additional time per day.
-- 8th level: Can cast Animal Summoning III as an innate ability once per day.
-- 10nd level: Can cast Animal Summoning III an additional time per day.

 - Improve Dragon Disciples